 “Man is neither carnivorous nor herbivorous.
 He has neither the teeth of the cud-chewers, nor their four stomachs, nor their intestines.
 If we consider these organs in man, we must conclude him to be by nature and origin, frugi-vorous, as is the ape.”

-Grains are generally acid-forming, and their consumption only as old as agriculture itself.
+Grains are acid-forming, and their consumption only as old as agriculture itself.
 Before that, man lived on a fruitarian diet, in a sort of “Garden of Eden.”

 Although Shelton admitted that it was possible to live on fruit and nuts alone, provided you could find foods of good quality, he never promoted a pure fruitarian diet as a diet plan for life.